slightlycommonzach/.emacs.d/README.md

 **Flyspell**

-Another common error that you might come across when trying to take advantage of Flyspell is an error in "en_US".
+A common error that you might come across when trying to take advantage of Flyspell is an error in "en_US".

 To fix this, install `aspell-en` on your desktop.